GordonSo/pytest-bdd-selenium/Answers to technical questions.md

 How long did you spend on the technical test?
 What would you add to your solution if you had more time?
 If you didn't spend much time on the technical test then use this as an opportunity to explain what you would add.

-3.5 hours in total; 1 hours to setup the machine, pageobject structure and selenium tests (without BDD) then I had to do some research* on pytest-bdd (PyCharm's newly supported BDD frameowork since 2018.2)
+> 3.5 hours in total;
+> 1 hours to setup the machine, pageobject structure and selenium tests (without BDD)
+> then 2.5 do some research on pytest-bdd (PyCharm's newly supported BDD frameowork since 2018.2)

 Given more time, I would look at:
  - Making use of Scenario Outline and Examples to parameterise the 'postcode'